 |Valentines||(242) 333-2080||0.3 mi.
 South-Southwest of Central Dunmore Town||Harbour Island|

-If you looking for a business that offers snorkeling gear, excursions or similar services, you might want to contact Fishbone Tours.
+A second place that offers snorkeling related services is Fishbone Tours.
 Specializing in adventures on the water, this tour operator can help you think of many ways to explore the marine world of Eleuthera; snorkeling is just one of their favorites.
-They are located within Savannah Sound, in the southeastern part of Eleuthera.

 |Snorkeling Equipment Rental Service||(242) 332-2146||0.1 mi.
 South-Southeast of Central Governors Harbour|